• Skip to primary navigation

 TVS Apache RTX.web TFT

-Coming to the map-mirroring function, our motorcycles were equipped with a paired smartphone, allowing me to experience it firsthand during the ride.
+Coming to the map-mirroring function, our motorcycles were equipped with a paired smartphone, allowing us to experience it firsthand during the ride.
 The turn-by-turn navigation layout is neatly integrated into the crisp five-inch TFT instrument cluster, making it easy to follow directions on the go.
 It’s a feature I’d like to explore further, especially alongside the GoPro camera control function when we get to ride the motorcycle again.

 TVS Apache RTX straddling.web